Zoning Planning & Land Use Law in Alabama

 You also have significant protections if a zoning law changes, and you find that the land you've been living on for years is suddenly in violation of the new law.
 In general, zoning laws cannot apply to structures and uses which were built or commenced before the law was changed.
 Under the U.S. Constitution, it's not permissible for state or local governments to pass laws which have retroactive effect.
 You should know, however, that any future changes you make to your property will have to comply with the new zoning law.

-How Can a Prichard, Alabama Attorney Help?
+What Can A Prichard, Alabama Attorney Do?

 If you find yourself facing zoning or other land use issues, it's crucial to have good legal advice.
 A good Prichard, Alabama attorney will help you work within the law to ensure that you are as free as possible to make the use of your land that you want.